Powered by SchoolDash

 Archbishop Blanch CofE High School is a non-selective, Church of England secondary school maintained by the local authority (Liverpool).
 It has about 1,080 girls aged between 11 and 18.
 In February 2020 the school was rated ‘Outstanding’ by Ofsted.

-Particular strengths include Attendance, Disadvantaged pupils, Destinations and Progress.
+Particular strengths include Attendance, Destinations, Disadvantaged pupils and Attainment.
 Relative weaknesses include Environment, Finances and Admissions.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.